- What is the STAR interview method?

 As if you were telling a story, use plenty of details when describing your situation.
 When you’re speaking, try to address some of these storytelling principles:

-WHAT – what was the situation, .e.g. the exact project you were working on
+- What: What was the situation, such as the exact project you were working on

-“In 2018, I was working as a Junior Project Manager at ABC Construction Company.
-We were 6 months into a new shopping complex buildout and our clients were growing increasingly angry because we were running behind and they hadn’t received an updated timeline.
-On top of that, the Senior Project Manager in charge of the project had to leave early for maternity leave, leaving our group with no one in charge.”
+‘In 2018, I was working as a Junior Project Manager at Bee Construction Company.
+We were six months into a new shopping complex buildout and our clients were growing increasingly angry because we were running behind and they hadn’t received an updated timeline.
+On top of that, the Senior Project Manager in charge of the project had to leave early for maternity leave, leaving our group with no one in charge.’

 The next step is to describe your specific tasks or responsibilities.

 ‘I had been training with the Senior Project Manager for a few months and was responsible for updating our project status on MS Project, as well as taking meeting minutes and following up on action items.’

 3. Thirdly, describe what you did to respond or react